benoit-fuentes/obsidian-visually-numbered-headings/README.md

 This allows users to control heading numbering **per document**, without reloading or reopening the file.

+### ✨ New Feature: PDF Export Heading Styles

+During PDF export, the document title is rendered centered, and its color follows the theme CSS variable `--inline-title-color by default`.

+To allow further customization, two optional CSS snippets are provided:

+`Snippets-pdf-heading-color.css`
+Customize the colors of different heading levels (H1–H6) in exported PDFs.

+`Snippets-pdf-title-color.css`
+Customize the document title color specifically for PDF export.

+These snippets are not enabled automatically.
+Users need to manually enable them in Obsidian → Appearance → CSS Snippets.

+If these snippets are not enabled, all title and heading colors in the exported PDF will continue to follow the active theme’s color configuration.

 ## Installation

 The plugin is not yet available in Obsidian community plugin list, so it has to be installed manually for now.